 Here you can find out all the baby vaccinations and child vaccinations that your family will need, along with the diseases they protect against and the ages your child will need to have them.

-Protects against: Diphtheria, tetanus, whooping cough, polio and Hib (Haemophilus influenzae type b)
+Protects against: Hepatitis B, Diphtheria, tetanus, whooping cough, polio and Hib (Haemophilus influenzae type b)

 Given at: Eight, 12 and 16 weeks of age

 Pneumococcal infections can lead to pneumonia, septicaemia (a kind of blood poisoning) and meningitis, all of which can be potentially fatal.
 This vaccine protects against the 13 main strains of the diseases and is said to be 50-70% effective.

 Given at: Eight weeks, 12 and 16 weeks and one year of age

 Rotavirus vaccineThe Rotavirus is a highly infectious stomach bug that particularly effects babies and young children and can give them a nasty case of diarrhoea, vomiting, tummy ache and a fever.
 This vaccine is delivered in a stress free way, simply a liquid dropper is popped into the baby's mouth for them to swallow easily.
 Side effects may include a little restlessness with some babies developing mild diarrhoea.

 Given at: Eight and 12 weeks of age